virtual-labs/exp-structure-break-down-iitd/experiment/theory.md

 ### Theory

-This virtual experiment aims to simulate the applicatio of suposition for the combination of loads in a framed structure, from one member of the frame to another in a sequence of arrangement, as shown in figure (1) the loads can be transfered from slabs to beams, beams to columns & columns to footings and the load calculations can be done by simulational disassembling of a 3D structural frame into 4 differential 2D frame units.
+This virtual experiment aims to simulate the application of suposition for the combination of loads in a framed structure, from one member of the frame to another in a sequence of arrangement, as shown in figure (1) the loads can be transfered from slabs to beams, beams to columns & columns to footings and the load calculations can be done by simulational disassembling of a 3D structural frame into 4 differential 2D frame units.

 The experimental calculation involves:<br>
 Step-1: Calculation of total load of slab involving Dead load + Live Load + Floor finish load.<br>